 Many students who have not done research before are unsure how to find an advisor and choose a research project that best fit their interests.
 Think about what interests you.
 It is likely that you have a few topics that truly catch your attention.
 Use the local media, library and web to seek additional information.
 Then visit the Faculty Research page and see what kinds of research are being carried out in the Biology department.
 Browse the brief descriptions of each faculty member’s work.
 Once you have identified several faculty members whose work interests you, visit their individual homepage to read up more about what they do.
 Contact them by email or phone and explain you are interested in working with them.

 The Summer Undergraduate Research Program (SURP) here at SUNY Brockport is an opportunity for students to fully engage in a hands-on educational experience of scholarship, research, and creative activity with a faculty mentor.

-Through the generosity of the Brockport Foundation, the College sponsors student work with faculty on the mentor’s research for up to eight weeks during the summer.
+Through the generosity of the Brockport Foundation, the University sponsors student work with faculty on the mentor’s research for up to eight weeks during the summer.
 (As part of the program, on-campus housing and a stipend for full or part time effort for up to 8 weeks is available.)

 Student researchers are required to attend the SURP orientation session, complete weekly reflective journals describing their experience, and present their research at the End-of-Summer presentation luncheon as well as at Scholars Day in the following spring semester.
 Students that are on campus are required to attend a weekly workshop series focused on developing professional skills.